gnzlbg/static_vector/README.md

 conflict with proxy references in the future

 ## Swap

+TODO: the paragraph below is wrong, we should support swapping vectors of different capacity
+TODO: swap is, as for `std::array`, O(N), which might be controversial.

 For simplicity only `stack_vector`s of the same type can be swapped.
 Allowing `stack_vector`s of different types to be swapped is possible but that swap